Langmeier Backup

 Urs Langmeier, founder and developer of Langmeier Backup

-Sebastian Müller: Langmeier Backup celebrates its tenth birthday this month.
-Urs, you are both the CEO and co-developer of Langmeier Backup.
-Who gave you the idea to program a software for data backup?
+Sebastian Müller: Langmeier Backup is celebrating its tenth anniversary this month.
+Mr. Langmeier, as both the managing director and co-developer of Langmeier Backup, what inspired you to create data backup software?

-What was your most impressive moment in programming?
+What was your most memorable moment in programming?

 Your breakthrough came with Langmeier Backup.
-Was there a particular moment when you thought „I'm going to make Langmeier Backup a big software"?
+Was there a specific moment when you decided to turn it into a major software product?

-Do you think there is still a lot of room for improvement at Langmeier Backup?
-Where could they still be?
+Do you believe there is still room for improvement at Langmeier Backup?
+If so, where?

 What are your plans for the future?

-We will invest more in enterprise and high-end solutions.
-And we're going to expand sales and our marketing.
+We plan to invest more in enterprise and high-end solutions, and we will further expand our sales and marketing efforts.

-Urs at the time of his founding of the company, 2004
+Urs at the time he founded the company, 2004

-When you look back now, would you have done a lot of things differently, or would you like to repeat that time?
+Looking back, would you have done anything differently, or would you want to relive that time?

-I should have invested more time in sales and not waited until we were found by our customers.
-I was also wrong to focus on Switzerland as a location for so long.
-But to succeed in the Swiss market, we would have to offer our software in the three national languages - because many major customers are represented nationwide.
+I should have invested more time in sales instead of waiting for customers to find us.
+I also regret focusing exclusively on Switzerland for so long.
+To succeed in the Swiss market, we would have needed to offer our software in all three national languages, as many major clients operate throughout the country.

-Urs Langmeier, thank you for the interview and congratulations on the tenth anniversary of Langmeier Backup!
+Mr. Langmeier, thank you for the interview, and congratulations on the tenth anniversary of Langmeier Backup!

 Phone: +41 44 861 15 70